-Surveillance will become a critical challenge

-However, this transition will not be straightforward.
+Surveillance will become a critical challenge However, this transition will not be straightforward.
 Even in traditional markets, compliance with market abuse regulations remains a persistent challenge, and digital assets present additional complexities.
 Crypto-native firms facing heightened oversight will struggle to retrofit their surveillance frameworks, while traditional institutions expanding into crypto-assets will find that their existing tools lack the necessary adaptability to monitor blockchain-based transactions effectively.
 One of the biggest obstacles will be traceability.
-As capital increasingly moves between traditional finance (TradFi) and decentralised finance (DeFi), firms will need to develop sophisticated monitoring mechanisms to track fund flows across opaque and pseudonymous networks.
-The continued maturation of DeFi and its integration with mainstream payment systems - from established providers like PayPal to unregulated centralised exchanges - will create an environment where illicit financial activity can persist in new forms.
+As capital increasingly moves between traditional finance (TradFi) and decentralized finance (DeFi), firms will need to develop sophisticated monitoring mechanisms to track fund flows across opaque and pseudonymous networks.
+The continued maturation of DeFi and its integration with mainstream payment systems - from established providers like PayPal to unregulated centralized exchanges - will create an environment where illicit financial activity can persist in new forms.
 In response, regulators and financial institutions will need to refine their surveillance capabilities, investing in blockchain forensics and AI-driven analytics to keep pace with emerging risks.
 The EU's MiCA framework is unlikely to remain an isolated initiative.
-Similar legislation is expected to emerge in major financial hubs, including the UK and US, as authorities respond to growing institutional adoption and the increasing sophistication of crypto markets.
+Similar legislation is expected to emerge in the U.S. as authorities respond to growing institutional adoption and the increasing sophistication of crypto markets.
 Financial institutions operating across multiple jurisdictions should anticipate the rapid globalisation of digital asset compliance, with regulatory convergence accelerating over the next few years.
 For global crypto-asset businesses, this means a fundamental shift in strategy.
-Companies seeking market expansion will need to align with the most stringent compliance standards, as the EU's regulatory model sets a precedent that will shape policies worldwide.
+Companies seeking market expansion will need to align with the most stringent compliance standards,.
 Those that fail to anticipate this trend will risk being locked out of key markets, while proactive firms that invest in advanced surveillance and compliance capabilities will gain a competitive advantage as the crypto industry evolves.